NSHipster/articles/2014-10-17-inter-process-communication.md

 }
 ~~~

-Each XPC connection is one-to-one, meaning that the service operates on distinct connections, with each call to `xpc_connection_create` creating a new peer. footnote:[This is similar to `accept` in the BSD sockets API, in that the server listens on a single file descriptor that creates additional descriptors for each inbound connection.] :
+Each XPC connection is one-to-one, meaning that the service operates on distinct connections, with each call to `xpc_connection_create` creating a new peer.  :

 ~~~{objective-c}
 xpc_connection_t c = xpc_connection_create("com.example.service", NULL);